At Matcha-Ya by McCartney Design, complementary backdrops and distinctive design features encourage those sought-after Instagrammable moments.

 “The English version lent itself to placement on corners and narrow spaces.
 The kanji version, being more sensual in form, suited the timber on timber format along the main wall,” says Gary.

 With Instagram-friendly surfaces, lighting and logos, Matcha-Ya provides a distinctive and appealing backdrop for its matcha food and beverages.
 The result is perfectly created Instagrammable moments in design.

 As customers document their experience on Instagram, it also becomes a way for Matcha-Ya to evaluate its resonance with the target audience.
 If people are posting and tagging, you know you’re doing something right.

-“Matcha-ya already has a big Instagram following and is shared by a large and growing number of users.
+“Matcha-Ya already has a big Instagram following and is shared by a large and growing number of users.
 Partly because of this, it has already established itself as a destination in the new Steam Mill Lane development and there is always a full house,” Gary says.

 Want some more Japanese inspiration?
 Take a look at our Top 6 picks.
-Also catch another project by McCartney Design.
+Also, catch another project by McCartney Design.

 Never miss a beat.
 Sign up for our newsletter.